gatsbyjs/gatsby/docs/docs/babel-plugin-macros.md

 ---

-Gatsby includes a powerful new way of applying compile-time code
+Gatsby includes a powerful new way of applying compile-time code transformations,
-transformations:
 [Babel macros](https://github.com/kentcdodds/babel-plugin-macros)!
-Macros are like plugins, but instead of adding them to your `.babelrc`, you import them in the file you want to use them.
+Macros are like Babel plugins, but instead of adding them to your `.babelrc`, you import them in the file you want to use them.
 This has two big advantages:

 - No confusion about where a non-standard syntax is coming from.
 Macros are explicitly imported wherever they are used.
 - No configuration files.
 Macros are included directly in your code as needed.

-Like babel plugins, macros run only at compile time.
+Like Babel plugins, macros run only at compile time.
 They are not included in the public JavaScript bundle.
 As such, macros have no effect on your code code beyond the transformations they apply.